 Reference network for Use Case 1

 The IP and transport (OTN) domains are respectively composed by five routers C-R1 to C-R5 and by eight ODU switches S1 to S8.
-The transport domain acts as a transit domain providing connectivity IP layer.
+The transport domain acts as a transit network providing connectivity for IP layer services.

-The behavior of the transport domain is the same whether the ingress/egress nodes in the IP domain, supporting an IP service, are directly attached to the transport domain or there are other routers in between the ingress/egress nodes of the IP domain and the routers directly attached to the transport network. +-----+
+The behavior of the transport domain is the same whether the ingress or egress service nodes in the IP domain are only attached to the transport domain, or if there are other routers in between the ingress or egress nodes of the IP domain not also attached to the transport domain.

+The transport domain control plane architecture follows the ACTN architecture and framework document [ACTN-Frame], and functional components:

+o Customer Network Controller (CNC) act as a client with respect to the Multi-Domain Service Coordinator (MDSC) via the Controller-MDSC Interface (CMI);

+o MDSC is connected to a plurality of Physical Network Controllers (PNCs), one for each domain, via a MDSC-PNC Interface (MPI).
+Each PNC is responsible only for the control of its domain and the MDSC is the only entity capable of multi-domain functionalities as well as of managing the inter-domain links;

+The ACTN framework facilitates the detachment of the network and service control from the underlying technology and help the customer express the network as desired by business needs.
+Therefore, care must be taken to keep minimal dependency on the CMI (or no dependency at all) with respect to the network domain technologies.
+The MPI instead requires some specialization according to the domain technology.

++-----+

 | CNC |